edenlabllc/playbook/docs/api-design.md

 You can look at [Facebook oAuth Scopes List](https://developers.facebook.com/docs/facebook-login/permissions), it's a good example of scopes for a big and complex system.

-### JVT Authentification (mainly Auth0)
+### JWT Authentification (mainly Auth0)

-For JVT flow client access authorization server and exchanges it's credentials to a oAuth token.
+For JWT flow client access authorization server and exchanges it's credentials to a oAuth token.
 All requests that require authorization should be made with `Authorization: Token :token` header.

 ### Token-Based Authentification (for API-only projects)